GautamRaj-12/obsidian-git-sync/designs/01_ui_design_fundamentals/01_white_space.md

 ### Consistency
 - Suppose we want, the line with the button 'Book a trip' horizontally center.
 ![image](designs/images/image-7.png)
-- But as we can see the white space is nto
+- But as we can see the white space is not consistent.
+So we would need to reduce the whitespace.
 ![image](designs/images/image-8.png)